The Latino and Hispanic community is one of the fastest growing communities in America this decade.

 Sioux Center is a city in Sioux County, Iowa, United States with a population of 7,048.
 Sioux Center is notable for its recent population boom, Dutch heritage, and agribusiness.

-There You Have It – Hispanic Populations Across Iowa
+There You Have It – Hispanic or Latino Populations Across Iowa

-If you’re looking for a breakdown of Hispanic populations across Iowa according to the most recent data, this is an accurate list.
+If you’re looking for a breakdown of Latino populations across Iowa according to the most recent data, this is an accurate list.

-If you’re curious enough, here are the least Hispanic places in Iowa:
+If you’re curious enough, here are the least Hispanic or Latino places in Iowa:

 Detailed List Of The Most Hispanic Cities In Iowa